natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

 Task 5.1d
 ~~~~~~~~~~~~

-Modify script from task 5.1c so that when you ask for parameter, user can enter name of parameter in any register.
+Modify the script from task 5.1c so that, when requesting a parameter,
+the user could enter the parameter name in any case.

-Example of script execution:
+An example of script execution:

 ::